AYDA Awards

 15%

-• Displays an effective thought process and the use of renewable resources and life cycle throughout the development and maintenance of the design.
+• Displays effective thought process and the use of renewable resources and life cycle throughout thedevelopment and maintenance of the design.

 • Displays long-lasting design and universality.

-• Does your design consist of sustainable and eco-friendly elements which help preserve the natural environment?
+• Does your design incorporate sustainable and eco-friendly elements that help preserve the natural environment?

 • Design is aesthetically pleasing and effectively integrates social and cultural aspects for the users.

-• Place-making: Creates opportunities for users to interact through the use of the space.
+• Place-making: Creates opportunities for users to interact with the space.

-• Showcases brilliant and creative use of colours as part of the design solution.
+• Showcases brilliant and creative use of colours.

-• Showcases exceptional balance between colours, materials and aesthetic outputs.
+• Showcases a brilliant display of balance between colours, materials and design outputs.

 10%